redpanda-bit/carlosalmonte04/react-native-splash-screen.md

 ```
 The temporary thread-block caused by [RNSplashScreen show] would be removed from the JavaScript side using RNSplashScreen.hide();, I know we generally avoid blocking the thread, at least from my JavaScript knowledge, however, this thread-block a seems to be safe.
 It shows the splash screen, blocks the thread by executing a while loop inside the react-native-splash-screen module, and it waits for JavaScript to stop the while loop and hide the splash screen.
 Again, sounds like a legitimate need for a thread-block.

-But in the "Before" case above, JavaScript is not launched until the [super application:application didFinishLaunchingWithOptions:launchOptions] call, which happens after the [RNSplashScreen show] call.
+But in the “Before” case above, JavaScript is not launched until the [super application:application didFinishLaunchingWithOptions:launchOptions] call, which happens after the [RNSplashScreen show] call.
 Therefore, the app freezes with a splash screen that has no JavaScript ready to remove the thread-block.

 While we wait for fixes at the modules level or from react native, please have a look again at a temporary fixes below, use at your discretion as its results might be different depending on your needs.

-Option 1: change AppDelegate.m as opposed to the next option, this option will remain in place even after running npm install or yarn.
+**Option 1: change AppDelegate.m** _as opposed to the next option, this option will remain in place even after running npm install or yarn._

 ```objective-c
 // Before - does not work
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions